MinaPecheux/Advent-Of-Code/README.md

 by Eric Wastl.
 Advent of Code is a programming project where you are given one new puzzle everyday all throughout December - it is "an Advent calendar of small programming puzzles".
 Puzzles can be solved using any programming language and they train you in various skills and algorithms.

+Each day, a 2-parts problem is posted.
+Solving each part gives you 1 gold star (so you have up to 2 for each problem).

 For more info on the project, take a look at [the about page](https://adventofcode.com/2019/about).

 Big thanks to [Eddie Li](https://github.com/xdl) for introducing me to this neat project!